sdkbox-doc/en/src/facebook/readme.md

-Could not find or use auto-linked library 'swiftPhotos' Could not find or use auto-linked library 'swiftCoreMIDI' Could not find or use auto-linked library 'swiftCoreLocation'
-<font color="red">Undefined symbol: protocol descriptor for Foundation._ErrorCodeProtocol
-Undefined symbol: associated conformance descriptor for Foundation._ErrorCodeProtocol._ErrorType: Foundation._BridgedStoredNSError
+Could not find or use auto-linked library 'swiftPhotos' Could not find or use auto-linked library 'swiftCoreMIDI' Could not find or use auto-linked library 'swiftCoreLocation' Undefined symbol: protocol descriptor for Foundation._ErrorCodeProtocol Undefined symbol: associated conformance descriptor for Foundation._ErrorCodeProtocol._ErrorType: Foundation._BridgedStoredNSError
 Undefined symbol: base conformance descriptor for Foundation._BridgedStoredNSError: Foundation.CustomNSError Undefined symbol: base conformance descriptor for Foundation._BridgedStoredNSError: Swift.Hashable